3 Strategies to Avoid Running Out of Money in Retirement

 While the market historically has had an upward bias, there’s no way to know what type of market will occur when you retire.
 Analysis of past markets reveals that investors who retire during or right before a bear market can potentially face a severe risk to their retirement financial stability.
 That risk is known as sequence of returns risk.

 Retiring during or shortly before a bear market can be a risk, because a bear market can erode the value of your savings just as you enter retirement.
 For example, if you retired in early 2007 at the beginning of the financial crisis, your stock portfolio would have fallen by approximately 50%.
 For a $1 million retirement portfolio divided 50% in stocks and 50% in bonds, the loss during that period could have been as much as $250,000, or 25% of your retirement savings.
 That’s a lot of money, which could have damaged your ability to continue to withdraw money at the same rate throughout retirement, increasing the chance of running of money later in retirement.

-To avoid this risk, one tactic is to place two years of retirement expenses in a safe, liquid savings account.
+To help avoid this risk, it is important to have a good understanding of how you are currently invested and whether it may be beneficial to look at other investment types that may have additional features and options.
+(Consult with your financial professional before making any changes.)
+One tactic is to place two years of retirement expenses in a safe, liquid savings account.
 Another strategy involves purchasing a fixed index annuity with a yearly penalty-free withdrawal option of up to 10% of the annuity’s value, which you can access in a pinch.

-These options may preserve the type of financial flexibility that is useful in retirement.
+These options may help preserve the type of financial flexibility that is useful in retirement.